mozilla/pkipolicy/rootstore/policy.md

 *   duplicate issuer names and serial numbers (except that a Certificate Transparency pre-certificate is allowed to match the corresponding certificate);
-*   incorrect extensions (e.g., SSL certificates that exclude SSL usage, or authority key IDs that include both the key ID and the issuer’s issuer name and serial number); *or*
+*   incorrect extensions (e.g., TLS certificates that exclude TLS usage, or authority key IDs that include both the key ID and the issuer’s issuer name and serial number); *or*
 *   cRLDistributionPoints or OCSP authorityInfoAccess extensions for